krecicki/ai-neural-trader-kucoin/README.md

 don't know if this is necessary but this is how you should go about it when training on new time frames.

-##These are the time frame you can use for KuCoin:
+## These are the time frame you can use for KuCoin:
 {'1m': '1min', '3m': '3min', '5m': '5min', '15m': '15min', '30m': '30min', '1h': '1hour', '2h': '2hour',
 '4h': '4hour', '6h': '6hour', '8h': '8hour', '12h': '12hour', '1d': '1day', '1w': ‘1week’}
 User Guide Page ￼3 of ￼8 Cody Krecicki

-##User Guide for learn.py
+## This script is a trading bot that uses a machine learning model to predict the direction of the
-This script is a trading bot that uses a machine learning model to predict the direction of the market (bullish or bearish) and makes trades accordingly.
+market (bullish or bearish) and makes trades accordingly.

-The script begins by importing several modules:
+### The script begins by importing several modules:
 - ccxt is a library for interacting with cryptocurrency exchanges
 - time is a built-in Python library for working with time
 - numpy is a library for working with arrays and numerical data